robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 As I’ve mentioned several times in this post, there are a couple of “routine tasks” that I’ve decided to automate using python.
 My helper script does the following:

-- Moves files with a given tag into the appropriate folder (e.g Authors, Molecules, Sources)
+- Moves files with a given tag into the appropriate folder (e.g. Authors, Molecules, Sources)
 - Creates Author pages: if I’m making a new Source note and write `author: [[New Author]]`, it doesn’t actually create a page for the author (unless I click on the backlink).
 My script looks through these linked-but-not-created pages and makes an Author page (empty apart from `type: #author`).
 - Creates Topic pages: same as for Authors.
 - Makes a list of notes that I need to review: